-The final catch with a limp-reraise is the risk noone else in the hand will put in a raise.
+The final catch with a limp-reraise is the risk no one else in the hand will put in a raise.

 In general, unless you're up against a maniac or you have a tricky enough table image that other players can realistically put you on more hands than the top 3-5, a limp-reraise should be avoided.

+Your other option with pocket Kings in early position is to limp then call if someone raises.
 This is the exact opposite of "correct ABC play" and should only be used to mix things up.

-If no one raises, you'll be headed to a flop with multiple opponents and no information on hands.
-In this situation, you want to play a small pot as chances are you're behind.
+If no one raises you'll head to a flop with multiple opponents and no information on hands.
+In this situation you want to play a small pot as chances are you're behind.

 If someone raises and you're one of the only callers, you're in decent shape.
 Chances are you're going into the flop with the best hand and the strength of your hand is well-disguised.